How to Protect My Computer While Streaming Videos 2024

 Platforms like YouTube, Netflix, and Amazon Video are typically safe, but these and other companies such as Facebook and Google do collect user data.
 The tool Disconnect helps users sidestep the tracking that comes with it.

 You need to have a suitable antivirus suite to protect you while video streaming.
-Even if you only use safe streaming websites, the added protection will keep you safe from potential threats.
+Even if you only use reputable streaming websites, the added protection will keep you safe from potential threats.

-Bitdefender includes extra features like SafePay, a dedicated webcam filter, browser confidentiality, blocking of unsecure websites, a password manager, and a tool that stops unwanted extensions from installing themselves.
+Bitdefender, too, includes great features like the Anti-Tracker browser extension, a dedicated webcam filter, browser confidentiality, blocking of unsecure websites, a password manager, and a tool that stops unwanted extensions from installing themselves.

 If you use either of these two antivirus programs, you should have no issues streaming your favorite video content online.